jordwhit3288/Corona/README.md

 ## The "main" file is Coronavirus_USA.R

-### To pull the most recent data.. navigate to: jhk_data/COVID-19/csse_covid_19_data and git pull
+### To pull the most recent data.. navigate to: jhk_data/COVID-19 and run git pull

-## These are all of the libraries/packages that are required to work with this project:
+### These are all of the libraries/packages that are required to work with this project:
 install.packages("readr")
 install.packages("dplyr")
 install.packages("tidyr")